Northern Brewery: History

 In 1872 George Krause opened a brewery on this site.
 In 1884, Herman Hardinghaus took over brewery operations.
 Hardinghaus was the son of a brewer, and had already run breweries in several other cities.
 By 1886, the Northern Brewery had become prosperous enough that Hardinghaus was able to construct this building to house the establishment.
 The building was located over a natural spring, which was used by the brewery to make its beer.
 However, due to the consolidation of national breweries, smaller local establishments like Northern Brewery were unable to compete.
 The last beer brewed here was in 1908, when brewer Ernest Rehberg ceased production.
 Rehberg ran an ice business from this location for a time, using the natural spring water as a source.
 The building was later converted to a creamery, and in 1922 was used as the Ann Arbor Foundry.

 The Ann Arbor Foundry was particularly notable as it was a long-standing partnership operated by Charles Baker and Tom Cook, an African-American and a Jewish immigrant from Russia.
 Their small-scale foundry flourished for almost 50 years, and provided career opportunities for minorities.
 The partnership lasted until Cook's death in 1971.
 In 1972, after a state citation for air pollution, the foundry was closed.
 The building remained vacant until 1978 when the architectural firm of Fry/Peters renovated it for office space.

-It is now occupied by the Tech Brewery.
+The building has been occupied since 2009 by the Tech Brewery, a startup incubator.
+Cybersecurity firm Duo Security started in the Tech Brewery before its eventual acquisition by Cisco.